NimbleChain: Speeding up cryptocurrencies in general-purpose permissionless blockchains

-Our work hinges on the observation, previously identified by Guerraoui et al.~\cite{guerraoui2019consensus}, that cryptocurrency transactions, also known as asset transfer transactions, do not need consensus.
+Our work hinges on the observation that cryptocurrency transactions, also known as asset transfer transactions, do not need to be totally order~\cite{guerraoui2019consensus}.
 The intuition behind this observation is the following.
-In an asset transfer scenario, the system maintains a set of accounts where each account maintains the number of assets held, for instance the amount of Bitcoins in a given account.
+In an asset transfer scenario, the system maintains a set of accounts where each account maintains the number of assets held, for instance the amount of cryptocurrency in a given account.
 Each account has a single owner that can withdraw funds from this account and transfer them to other accounts.
 The other users in the system can only read the accounts balance and transfer funds to it (from their own accounts).
-Therefore, it is the sole responsibility of the account owner to order the withdrawal transactions.
-Intuitively, this removes the need for consensus and the account owner does not need to coordinate with any other process in the system (\emph{i.e.} formally such system can be used to implement a sequential object type of consensus number of 1 in Herlihy’s hierarchy~\cite{herlihywaitfree91}.
-We refer the reader to the work of Guerraoui et al. for a formal description and proof of this observation~\cite{guerraoui2019consensus}.
+Therefore, it is the sole responsibility of an account owner to order the assets withdrawn from that account.

+Intuitively, this removes the need to order a transaction that withdraws assets from a given account relatively to every other transaction that is concurrently withdrawing from distinct accounts.
+Therefore, instead of a total order across asset transfer transactions, Guerraoui et al.~\cite{guerraoui2019consensus} have shown that the semantics of asset transfer only require causal order and some mechanism that prevents double-spending attempts.

+This observation unveils a notable opportunity to implement faster cryptocurrencies that escape the high cost of agreeing on a total order.
+This opportunity has been explored by recent proposals for weakly-consistent cryptocurrency protocols for permissionless systems, not just by Guerraoui et al. \cite{guerraoui2019consensus,collins2020online} but also by others \cite{sompolinsky2016spectre,otte2017trustchain,sliwinski2019abc,rocket2020scalable,DBLP:conf/wdag/KuznetsovPPT21}(more details in \S\ref{sec:rw}).

-Note however that permissionless blockchains also serve transactions issued by other applications with strong consistency requirements, such as those issued to/by smart contracts, which do require consensus.
-We describe in the next sections how \name combines these different transaction types in an hybrid consistency model.
+However, such proposals are not compatible with mainstream permissionless blockchains, whose general-purpose nature requires also serving transactions issued by applications with strong, sequential consistency requirements -- such as those issued to/by smart contracts.
+To the best of our knowledge, bringing weakly consistent cryptocurrency transactions to mainstream permissionless blockchains that also support strongly consistent smart contracts remains an open problem.
+We address such problem in the next sections.